 The Tenancy Tribunal helps to solve disputes between tenants and landlords.
 As some issues can’t always be personally resolved, the Tribunal helps tenants and landlords to make decisions that are legally binding.

-Before moving into your property it is worth doing a quick search on your landlord or the address of property that you are looking to rent to see if they have been involved in a dispute before.
-You can do this here.
+Before moving into your property it is worth doing a quick search on your landlord or the address of property that you are looking to rent in the Tenancy Tribunal Orders database.
+Then you see if they have been involved in a dispute before and read the details of the outcome.

 Be sure to fully read the document to understand the reason for the dispute and the outcome.
 This will give you an idea of what the landlord or the property is like.